-Marcus Reinhart may have been the first person to adorn the borders of a printed book with a dance of death — a few years before Simon Vostre.
+Marcus Reinhart may have been the first person to adorn the borders of a printed book with a dance of death — seven years before Simon Vostre.
 Reinhart's "Horae" is from 1490.

 There is no year on the first and last pages of the book, and apart from the picture of a winged lion with the initials MR (picture to the right) there is no hint of the publisher.
 A few other books are known from the same publisher, but these are rare and just as silent when it comes to information, and often the pertinent pages are missing.
 The few versions that do offer a little information, claim they are printed in the unknown town "little Troya" or "Troyga".

 Thus it has taken a lot of detective work to figure out where, when and by whom this book was printed.

 What follows is a historical overview:

 1755: In Unschuldige Nachrichten von alten page 705 the author describes a small prayer book "gedruckt in Klein Troja 1491", which the author explains is »einem kleinen Lustschloß unweit Prag gelegen« - i.e. a small country estate (or summer residence) not far from Prague.

 1840: In Literatur der Totentänze pages 117-118 Massmann describes a book of hours in the Hofbibliothek of Münich.
 This is the copy that has been reproduced on the present page.
 Massmann estimates the year to be 1490, presumably based on the almanac.